Kotlin/KEEP/proposals/multi-field-value-classes.md

 Discussion of this proposal is held in [this issue](https://github.com/Kotlin/KEEP/issues/340).

-## Summary
+## Description

+### Inline Classes

-Currently working [Inline Classes](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md) allow making a performant identity-less wrapper for a value of some type.
-It is performant because it stores the inner value directly when possible and differentiates the types in compile type.
+Currently working [Inline Classes](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md) allow making a performant identity-less type-safe wrapper with human-readable `toString` for a value of some type.
+It is performant because it stores the inner value directly when possible and differentiates the types in compile time.

 ```kotlin
 @JvmInline